-Based on the Company's evaluation under the framework in Internal Control - Integrated Framework, management concluded that internal control over financial reporting was effective as of December 31, 2017.
-The effectiveness of internal control over financial reporting as of December 31, 2017 has been audited by Deloitte & Touche LLP, an independent registered public accounting firm, as stated in its attestation report, which is included herein.
+Based on the Company's evaluation under the framework in Internal Control - Integrated Framework, management concluded that internal control over financial reporting was effective as of December 31, 2018.
+As permitted by SEC guidance, management excluded Power Products, which was acquired on August 9, 2018, from its evaluation.
+Power Products represented 23 percent of consolidated total assets and 2 percent of consolidated net sales as of and for the year ending December 31, 2018.

+The effectiveness of internal control over financial reporting as of December 31, 2018 has been audited by Deloitte & Touche LLP, an independent registered public accounting firm, as stated in its attestation report, which is included herein.

-Brunswick Corporation Mettawa, Illinois February 20, 2018
+Brunswick Corporation Mettawa, Illinois February 19, 2019 Mettawa, Illinois